 Where capital grants are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund Balance in the Movement in Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants & Receipts Unapplied Reserve.
 Where it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Grants & Receipts Unapplied Reserve are transferred to the Capital Adjustment Account, where the grant or contribution funds third party capital projects.
+Amounts in the Capital Grants & Receipts Unapplied Reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure or the General Fund, where the grant or contribution funds third party capital projects.